Updated: June 1, 2026

 Mortgages: Where Credit Score Has the Largest Lifetime Impact

 That figure does not appear on any single monthly statement.
-It is distributed across 360 payments -- invisible unless you calculate it.
+It is distributed across 360 payments — invisible unless you calculate it.
 But it is real money leaving your household, permanently, because of where your credit score sat on the day you closed.
+The rate tier you land in is determined entirely by the credit history you built in the months and years before you applied.

 Auto Loans: The Visible Monthly Impact

 Auto loan rates vary more sharply by credit score than mortgage rates do.
-A borrower in the prime tier (720+) might receive an auto loan at 5-7% APR.
-A borrower in the subprime tier (below 580) is routinely offered rates of 15-25% for the same vehicle.
-On a $30,000 five-year loan, the difference between a 6% rate and an 18% rate is approximately $8,500 in total interest -- paid to the lender, not toward the car's value.
+A borrower in the prime tier — 720 and above — might receive an auto loan at 5–7% APR.
+A borrower in the subprime tier — below 580 — is routinely offered rates of 15–25% for the same vehicle.
+On a $30,000 five-year loan, the difference between a 6% rate and an 18% rate is approximately $8,500 in total interest paid to the lender, not toward the car's value.

-This is why two people can buy the exact same car, with the same down payment and loan term, and have payments that differ by $60-$100 per month.
+This is why two people can buy the exact same car, with the same down payment and loan term, and have monthly payments that differ by $60 to $100.
 The car is identical.
 The credit score is not.

 In most U.S. states, insurance companies are permitted to use credit-based insurance scores when setting premiums for auto and home insurance.
-Policyholders with poor credit scores pay significantly more for the same coverage than those with strong scores -- in some markets, hundreds of dollars more per year.
+Policyholders with poor credit scores pay significantly more for the same coverage than those with strong scores — in some markets, hundreds of dollars more per year.
 Unlike a loan, this cost recurs every year the policy renews.
 Over a decade, the cumulative premium difference for a single auto policy can exceed $3,000.
+Improving your credit score can lower those premiums without any change in your driving record or claim history.

 Five Areas of Your Financial Life Your Credit Score Affects